wp-plugins/wpstore/readme.txt

     - New : Add many admin  options in wpstore admin menu;
     - fixed bugs in checkout (promo free shipping, coupons discounts );

-1.2 :
+1.1.1 :
       - New : Add MOIP and Paypal in payment methods;
+      - New : Admin Plugin Style;

+1.2 : SOON
       - New : unlimited sub-variations of stock product;
       - New : General Control Stock List page in wpstore admin Menu;
-    - New : Menu;
-    - New : Admin Plugin Style;

 == Frequently Asked Questions ==